andrespdlr/cities_fingerprints/README.md

 Performs the geographic operation and interacts with esri layers and shape files.

 - It assumes the existence of polygon layers
 - It operates in three steps:
- - Select the urban blocks from mexican geography and extract nodes and centroids
+	- Step 0: Select the urban blocks from mexican geography and extract nodes and centroids
- - From a polygon layer extracts nodes and centroids of the polygon From the original polygon layer extracts areas and from point layers (centroids and nodes) extracts coordinates.
+	- Step 1: From a polygon layer extracts nodes and centroids of the polygon
+	- Step 2: From the original polygon layer extracts areas and from point layers (centroids and nodes) extracts coordinates.

 NOTE: This code can only be used in QGIS Python Console

 Module 2 CFPP_cities_fingerprint_Module_DATA: